-Students must pass 10 out of 14 semesters (with 7 classes) 8 out of 12 semesters (with 6 classes).
+Students must pass 10 out of 14 semesters (with 7 classes).
 If students do not meet these minimums, they must repeat the 7th or 8th grade.

 LOCKERS SUPPLIED

 Junior and Senior High Students will be provided with lockers.
 If you desire a lock for your locker, combination locks are available through the office.
 A \$1.00 deposit is held for each lock.
 If the lock is returned to the office at the end of the school year in good condition, the dollar will be returned.
 The use of a combination lock is good insurance against theft or vandalism.